LHAKPA NORBU SHERPA, Ph.D., CHAIRMAN

 norbu tenzing norgay, director

-Norbu is the son of Tenzing Norgay Sherpa, the first person to reach the summit of Mt.
-Everest along with Sir Edmund Hillary in 1953.
-Thame is the ancestral home of Norbu’s mother, Daku, and it is also where his father spent part of his early life.
-Norbu received a degree in Economics from the University of New Hampshire.
-Based in San Francisco, California, he is Vice President of the American Himalayan Foundation, and travels regularly to Nepal to oversee development projects, to which he brings deep awareness of the daily challenges faced by the people of the region.
-He is also a well-known commentator on Sherpa welfare in the international press and an advocate of better working conditions for mountaineering workers on expeditions.
+Thame is the where Norbu's father, Tenzing Norgay Sherpa (the first person to reach the summit of Mt.
+Everest along with Sir Edmund Hillary) grew up.
+Based in San Francisco, he is Vice President of the American Himalayan Foundation, and travels regularly to Nepal to oversee development projects, to which he brings deep awareness of the daily challenges faced by the people of the region.
+He is a well-known commentator on Sherpa welfare in the international press and an advocate of better working conditions for mountaineering workers on expeditions.

 Jamling tenzing Norgay

-Marc Veletzos (Ph.D.) is an Associate Professor with the Department of Civil Engineering at Merrimack College.
-He has authored many academic papers on earthquake engineering, with specialized focus on improving the seismic design of complex bridge systems.
+Marc Veletzos (Ph.D.) is a professor of civil engineering at Merrimack College.
+His research focuses on earthquake engineering, particularly improving the seismic design of complex bridge systems.
 He is a founding member of the Massachusetts Engineers and Architects Emergency Response Committee and is a licensed Civil Engineer in the State of California.
-Dr. Veletzos has also been involved in ongoing efforts to improve access to clean water in post-earthquake Haiti.
-He traveled to Thame Valley in 2015, volunteering his skills to help assess the earthquake damage to community structures and teaching basic strengthening techniques for rebuilding.
+He has also been involved in ongoing efforts to improve access to clean water in post-earthquake Haiti.
+He traveled to Thame Valley in 2015 with TSHF, helping to assess the earthquake damage to community structures and teaching basic strengthening techniques for rebuilding.

-David is a professional mountain guide and cameraman who has worked closely with the expedition workers and community of Thame for over fifteen years.
-He has reached the summit of Mt.
+David is co-founder and executive director of the Juniper Fund, which provides assistance to families impacted by the injury or death of mountain workers in Nepal.
+He is a professional mountain guide and cameraman who has worked closely with the expedition workers and community of Thame for over fifteen years.
+Dave has reached the summit of Mt.
 Everest six times and successfully led expeditions to all of the Seven Summits.
 Based in Seattle, Washington, he spends two to three seasons per year in Nepal professionally or personally.
-David has contributed to a number of non-profit projects in conjunction with his climbing.
-He is the executive director of the Juniper Fund, which provides assistance to families impacted by the injury or death of mountain workers in the climbing industry.

 Pasang yangjee sherpa, PH.D.

 Pasang Yangjee is an environmental anthropologist from Monzo, a village south of Thame.
-She received her M.A. and Ph.D. from Washington State University.
-Her primary research focuses on human dimensions in climate change.
-Her topical and regional research interests include contemporary human problems, international development, indigenous peoples, South Asia and High Asia.
+Her research focuses on human dimensions in climate change, international development, indigenous peoples, South Asia and High Asia.
 She is a lecturer in the Department of Anthropology at Pennsylvania State University.
 She recently accepted the position of postdoctoral fellow at the India China Institute at The New School in New York for their Sacred Himalaya Initiative.
-She will spend the next two years researching the intersection of religion and ecology in the Kailash Sacred Landscape.

 yangji doma sherpa

-Yangji Doma is a staff member of the Sagarmatha Pollution Control Committee (SPCC), and a Thame native.
-Dividing her time between Namche and Kathmandu, she oversees communications related to the SPCC's Icefall Doctors and other roles on Mt.
+Yangji Doma is a staff member of the Sagarmatha Pollution Control Committee (SPCC).
+Dividing her time between Thame Valley and Kathmandu, she oversees communications related to the SPCC's Icefall Doctors and other operations on Mt.
 Everest.
 Yangji has been instrumental in ensuring that local waste management is done through community-based organizations, maximizing local participation and benefit-sharing through environmentally friendly practices.
-She holds a Masters Degree in Natural Resources Management from University of Manitoba, Canada, and a Bachelors Degree in Environmental Science from Kathmandu University.
-Yangji has been involved in development and research projects in Nepal, India and Canada.
-Her research focuses on waste management; livestock/herding practices in response to the tourist economy and climate change; and community involvement in tourism development.
+Her research focuses on community involvement in tourism development.

-Jemima Diki is a freelance writer, interpreter, and community organiser from Thame.
-She studied Anthropology and Media Studies in Aotearoa New Zealand, with a focus on issues of indigenous self-determination and self-representation.
-Her experience includes time as a radio host, journalist, and editor in Nepal ; academic research for Yale University and Victoria University of Wellington; teaching and mentoring work for the Japanese Education Ministry (MEXT) and Victoria University; and organization and event facilitation for international student groups, a range of local organizations in Solukhumbu and Kathmandu, and for ICIMOD.
-She currently serves as a member of Himalayan Trust Nepal and is an executive committee member of Mountain Spirit.
-Her 2014 essay about the impact of deaths on Mount Everest on the Thamecho community was published in the Kathmandu Post, Alpinist magazine and the Financial Times, translated into German for Die Alpen, and shortlisted for a Foreign Press Award in London.
+Jemima Diki is a freelance writer, interpreter, and community organizer from Thame.
+Her experience includes time as a radio host and journalist in Nepal; organization and event facilitation for a range of local organizations.
+Her 2014 essay about the impact of deaths on Mount Everest on the Thame community was published in the Kathmandu Post, Alpinist magazine and the Financial Times, translated into German for Die Alpen, and shortlisted for a Foreign Press Award in London.

 Kami Doma sherpa

 Kami Doma is an English teacher at the Thame School.
 Born to a farming family in Thame Teng (Upper Thame), she was educated at the Thame and Khumjung schools, and then completed her higher secondary education at New Millenium College in Kathmandu.
-Since 2011, she has been teaching at the Thame School and living with her family, including baby daughter Lhakpa Doma (pictured here), in Thame Teng.
+Since 2011, she has been teaching at the Thame School and living with her family in Thame Teng.